tahsinAmin/Auto-Search/README.md

 - Make mobile friendly (integrate tap and swipe actions)
 - Improve README.md documentation
 - Incomplete work, need to merge all components into one to be functional
+- Divide code into useful components (More convenient approach, makes it more readable and share codes as a component)

 ## Logic